shoptalk-digest Saturday, 5 October 1996 Volume 01 : Number

 weight, grip weight, and determine if you have to add weight to the hosel

 (shaft plug) to achieve a certain swingweight.
-Its a little rough, but fun to
+Its a little rough, but

 play with.
 Let me know if anyone's interested.